dragomano/Plugin-Loader/README.md

 ![](preview.png)

 The list of currently active plugins is stored in the global variable **$plugins** in the _Settings.php_ file.
 To disable a problem plugin, just _remove its name from the $plugins_ variable, or _rename the plugin folder_, or _rename the plugin.php_ file of the plugin.

+## Operational notes

+- The plugin manager reads metadata from each plugin's **plugin-info.xml** file.
+If the XML is empty or invalid, that plugin is skipped in the list and is not enabled automatically until the file is fixed.
+- Enabling a plugin adds its directory name to **$plugins** in _Settings.php_.
+If **plugin-info.xml** declares a `<database>` script, that script is executed when the plugin is enabled.
+- Disabling a plugin removes its directory name from **$plugins** in _Settings.php_.
+The plugin files stay on disk, so it can be enabled again later.
+- Removing a plugin deletes its directory from **Plugins**.
+Removal is allowed only for disabled plugins; enabled plugins must be disabled first.

 ## Example plugin structure